vaastav/CS416-Tanks/PROPOSAL.md

 Player nodes will receive heartbeats from the set of clients that they received from the server upon joining.
 Were each node connected to every other node, this would scale poorly.
 However, as is detailed above, player nodes will only be connected to a subset of all nodes.
 Thus, a player node will receive heartbeats from the nodes it is connected to, but those heartbeats will not be flooded throughout the entire network.
 Only once a player node detects that one of its peers has disconnected will it then flood a disconnection notification throughout the network.
 That player would then no longer be visible by any client on the game map.

 If a previously disconnected node succeeds in reconnecting, the player node should then be able to resume the game with its previous state.
 This is because that player's last position and accompanying stats are stored by that player node and across all nodes, mapped to its server-assigned id.
 The reconnected player would then be visible again on the game map.
-While transitory disconnections will be handled by our system, as is described here, the failure of a player node will be irrecoverable.
+While transitory disconnections will be handled by our system, as is described here, the failure of a player node would require it to rejoin as a new player.

 ## Peer-to-Peer API

 The API for communication between player nodes will be defined as follows:

+* __err ← RegisterPeer(address)__ : Notifies a player node of a peer that it should begin sending heartbeats to at `address`.

 * __err ← Heartbeat()__ : Player nodes listen for heartbeats from the subset of nodes that they are connected to.
 A player node expects to receive a heartbeat every 2 seconds.

 * __err ← NotifyFailure(playerId)__ : Notifies that the player node with id `playerId` has disconnected.
 The player node receiving this call will flood it to its peers.

-* __err ← Update(playerId, stats)__ : Notifies that the player node with id `playerId` has an updated set of associated statistics `stats` – that is, position, shot trajectory, health.
+* __err ← NotifyEvent(playerId, event)__ : Notifies that the player node with id `playerId` has either moved or fired.
 The player node receiving this call will flood it to its peers.

-* __stats, err ← Get(playerId)__ : *TODO Vaastav*

-* __err ← Add(playerId, stats)__ : *TODO Vaastav*

 ## Stat Collection